bp4924/BP-ORM-eCommerce-Back-End/README.md

 NOTE: You will need to have Insomnia installed to test the functionality.

+- Edit .env.EXAMPLE to insert your MySql credentials.
+Save as ".env"

 ## Usage

 - Open a terminal and navigate to the appropriate folder.